Bannon's Senate Insurgency Hits a Stumbling Block in Utah

 Steve Bannon’s widely hyped war on the Republican establishment hit a setback Monday in Utah, when a prominent conservative he’d been courting to mount an insurgent Senate bid in the state announced he wouldn’t run.

-Boyd Matheson—a prominent Utah Republican who heads the conservative Sutherland Institute think tank—met with Bannon during a recent trip to Washington, D.C. while exploring a potential bid for Orrin Hatch’s senate seat.
+Boyd Matheson—a prominent Utah Republican who heads the conservative Sutherland Institute think tank—met with Bannon during a recent trip to Washington, D.C., while exploring a potential bid for Orrin Hatch’s senate seat.
 When the meeting was first made public last month, many cited it as proof that Bannon’s pledge to overthrow entrenched Republican incumbents should be taken seriously.
 Matheson is well-regarded in Utah political circles, and was generally viewed as a credible candidate to take on Hatch in a primary.
 What’s more, it appeared he would have the backing of several influential conservative pressure groups.

 “He is going to be the consensus conservative candidate among all the outside groups and will have a lot of the financial support that’s out there,” Citizens United president David Bossie told Politico at the time.
 “He’s going to be someone people coalesce around very quickly."